Texas A&M Hotel & Conference Center

 Quirky, under-the-radar highlights only a local could recommend.

 What do Robert Earl Keen and Lyle Lovett have to do with this rustic saloon-style restaurant?
 It’s where the two, as former Texas A&M students, used to swap songs and perform impromptu concerts on the back porch.
-Today, it’s a Texas A&M icon, specializing in burgers, tacos, fried chicken, and quirky Texas A&M drinking traditions (ask them about the “ring dunk”).
+As the oldest bar in the Northgate District, today it’s a Texas A&M icon, specializing in burgers, tacos, fried chicken, and quirky Texas A&M drinking traditions (ask them about the “ring dunk”).

 How to spend 36 hours in College Station and Bryan, with Texas A&M Hotel and Conference Center as your base camp.